More than 470 protesters arrested in Ecuador over fuel prices | DW | 07.10.2019

 Violent protests across Ecuador kicked off after the government announced the elimination of 40-year-old fuel subsidies.
 Hundreds of protesters over five days were arrested as police struggle to quell the unrest.

-Ecuador police arrested 477 people during five days of violent protests against the government's economic austerity measures, the interior ministry announced on Monday, as protests continued across the country.
+Police in Ecuador arrested 477 people during five days of violent protests against the government's austerity measures, the interior ministry announced on Monday, as protests continued across the country.

 Interior Minister Paula Romo told local Radio Quito that the detentions were for vandalism, including the destruction of a dozen ambulances.

-Monday marked the fifth consecutive day of protests over the elimination of fuel subsidies, with indigenous groups among others blocking roads as well as looting.
+Monday marked the fifth consecutive day of protests over the elimination of fuel subsidies, with indigenous groups and others blocking roads as well as looting.

-President Moreno has insisted he will not back down on the subsidy cuts nor tolerate disorder.
-The Ecuadorian leader canceled a planned visit to Germany between October 8-10 because of "uncontrolled" protests.
+President Lenin Moreno has insisted he will not back down on the subsidy cuts nor tolerate disorder.
+The Ecuadorian leader canceled a planned visit to Germany between October 8-10 due to "uncontrolled" protests.

 "It's one thing to protest, demonstrate or march, but these are completely different to the anarchic and criminal events that we witness here," said a government spokesperson.
 The spokesperson added that the government intends to use police and the military to stop the chaos.